marcos-mansur/brazilian_cities_IDHM/README.md

 # brazilian_cities_IDHM

-An descriptive analysis and machine learning application to predict the IDHM of brazilian cities.
+A descriptive analysis and machine learning application to predict the IDHM of brazilian cities.